biosaxs-com/atsas-community/README.md

 ### Academic Licenses
 Users of ATSAS that are affiliated with a research or educational institute can request a free academic license over at [BIOSAXS GmbH](https://www.biosaxs.com/download).
 All that is needed is a working email address at a research or educational institute.
-If eligible, the license file is sent within ten minutes after the request was submitted to the email address provided.
-If not considered eligible, a rejection notice is sent to this address.
+If eligible, the license file is sent to the email address provided within ten minutes after the request was submitted.
+If the mail is not considered eligible, a notice is sent to this address.

 > [!NOTE]
-> Alumni addresses provided by some academic institutions are not considered eligible for academic
+> Alumni emails provided by some academic institutions may not be eligible for academic licenses.
-> licenses.
+> Alumni are asked to contact info@biosaxs.com to clarify the status.

 ### Commercial Licenses
 Users not affiliated with a research or educational institute, please contact <info@biosaxs.com>